 Androgen pretreatment

-With the purpose of maximizing the number of eggs retrieved and subsequently increasing the number of viable embryos to transfer, several oocyte accumulation cycles can be performed.
+To obtain a higher number of eggs in the lab and increase the chances of producing quality embryos for transfer, several egg accumulation cycles can be performed.

-Oocyte accumulation means that the eggs retrieved with each cycle are frozen until an optimal amount is available.
-Then, they are thawed, mixed with the fresh ones that were collected in the last cycle, and fertilized by ICSI.
+This involves vitrifying all the eggs retrieved in each cycle until reaching an optimal number.
+At that point, they are thawed, combined with those obtained in the last retrieval, and fertilized through ICSI.

 Egg donation